 A common problem in Excel is that dates are not correctly recognized, usually because Excel thinks the dates are text.
 This article explains various ways to convert text values to proper dates.

-Create date with DATE function
+Create a date with the DATE function

 You can use the DATE function to create a date with a formula using individual year, month, and day components.
 For example, the following formula creates the date "March 10, 2020":